Kimberly Querrey Summer Research Program

 Read more about our program here: Kimberly Querrey Summer Research Program Supports the Next Generation of Scientists.

-Hosted by the Division of Pulmonary and Critical Care at Northwestern since 1999, our program was established by Jacob I. Sznajder, MD, to provide research opportunities for high school and undergraduate students in demographic groups that are underrepresented in science.
+Hosted by the Northwestern Division of Pulmonary and Critical Care since 1999, our program was established by Jacob I. Sznajder, MD, to provide research opportunities for high school and undergraduate students in demographic groups that are underrepresented in science.
 We actively seek out participants who are the first in their family to attend college, come from a background of low socioeconomic status, are a member of an underrepresented minority racial/ethnic group, and/or identify as women.

 Interns will be expected to make a full-time commitment (40 hours per week, typically 8:00 AM–5:00 PM, Monday through Friday), work energetically on their projects, and develop a professional attitude toward their research, faculty mentors, administrators, and fellow interns.